Meet the ‘radical gay doctor’ behind NYC’s falling HIV rate

 Gone were the scare-tactic campaigns of the Bloomberg administration (one infamous YouTube ad showed a close up view of anal cancer).
 They were replaced by joyful, brightly colored ads that encouraged people to come in for STD testing.
 Joining those ads were public awareness campaigns aimed at underserved communities with higher-than-average HIV incidence, like Spanish speakers, transgender women and heterosexual women of color.
 For the past several years, New York City subways and buses have been plastered with health department PrEP ads.

-The success of New York City’s revolutionary HIV prevention program is seen in the city’s declining rate of new HIV infections, but its success is made starker when compared to jurisdictions that haven’t implemented status-neutral care, or scaled up access to health care.
+The success of New York City’s revolutionary HIV prevention program is seen in the city’s declining rate of new HIV infections, but its success stark when compared to jurisdictions that haven’t implemented status-neutral care, or scaled up access to health care.
 The hotspots of HIV transmission today are in some of the poorest states that have refused to expand Medicaid, like Mississippi.

 Daskalakis said his efforts prove the concept works, but he points to the challenges inherent in a model based on the distribution of expensive medications.
 “A lot of people doing this work are going from, ‘So now we can do it, we know we can,’ to 'How do you create sustainability?'”